-In the past, basic, clinical, and community-based researchers operated in separate domains, often creating barriers to the translation of scientific findings into widespread improvements in human health and implementing changes in the health system.
-The Translational and Health System Science (THSS) Master of Science program was created to provide medical professionals with scientific research training to address these translational gaps.
+In the past, basic, clinical, and community-based researchers operated in separate domains, often creating barriers to the translation of scientific findings into widespread improvements in human health and implementing changes in the health care system.
+The Translational and Health System Science program was created to provide active clinicians with scientific research training to establish themselves as clinician-scientists, with the end goal of producing “change agents” capable of translating research findings into improved health care for patients.
+Successful graduates are awarded the Master of Science degree.